schn4ck/schnack/README.md

 # simple-comments
-a simple node app for disqus-like drop-in commenting
+a simple node app for disqus-like drop-in commenting on static websites

 ### Server requirements